nastasichr/cpp/README.md

 - `parse_function<F>` : Extracts return type and argument types, allowing for an (optional) external meta-function to be applied;
 - `sized_function<size, R(Args..)>` : alternative to std::function backed by fixed-size static storage;
 - `type_string<char...>` : compile-time value-list and string in the form of template non-type parameters, allowing pure compile-time computation;
+- `any_of<T...>` : type erasure similar to std::variant to allow easy type-based publish-subscriber patterns;

 ## Performance